JakeGillespie1/missing_persons/README.md

 <br><br>
 Step 1:
 <br>
-Install your .venv in VSCode if you are zipping the code to your computer from Git.
+Install your .venv in VSCode after zipping the code to your computer from Git.
 <br><br>
 Step 2:
 <br>